 Heterozygous: Definition, Examples, and Comparison to Homozygous

 When you’re heterozygous for a specific gene, it means you have two different versions of that gene.
-Here's what that means.
+The dominant form can completely mask the recessive one, or they can blend together.

 Heterozygous Genotype: Traits and Diseases - Verywell Health